 4. There Is Rot or Fungal Growth

 Do you see mushrooms coming up from the root system?
 If you see any abnormal growth or soft spots, these are likely rot or fungus.
-Always look for this sign when learning how to tell if a tree is dying, and call a professional if you see it.
+Identifying and applying the right fungus on tree bark treatment is crucial in these situations.
+Always look for this sign when learning how to tell if a tree is dying, and consult a professional for appropriate treatment options if you see it.

 5. Unusual Leaf Activity